trufflesuite/drizzle-utils/packages/new-block-stream/README.md

 `options` - `Object`
   - `web3` - `Object`: A [Web3 instance](https://web3js.readthedocs.io/en/1.0/web3.html#web3)
   - `pollingInterval` (only used for non-WebsocketProvider) - `Number`: The rate in milliseconds at which the stream should poll for new blocks.
+  - `skipBlocks` — `Boolean`: Default is `false`.
+If you don't want to grab every single block (i.e. you don't mind missing blocks due to your polling interval), this should be set to `true`.

 #### Returns